 Rebecca Hirst, founder of Glorious Wellness is a nutrition expert, health coach and Tedx speaker.
 Her clients tell her that she’s brilliant at transforming their energy, brain power and getting them feeling fabulous.
 Real world advice on how to feel gloriously well whilst juggling a million other things is her forte.
 Rebecca’s famous for having down-to-earth approach to wellness that doesn’t require fuss, fads or the latest ‘superfood.’

-She is joining us, along with Lynne Meek of ‘Styling Matters’ for a workshop on ‘How to Look and Feel Glorious’ at Fego Sevenoaks, September 23rd 2pm-5pm.
-We asked her to answer a few questions for us to give you all an idea of what to expect on the day;
+She has previously joined us, along with Lynne Meek of ‘Styling Matters’ for a workshop.
+We asked her to answer a few questions for us to give you a little taster of the talk…

 Can you explain to us what the 80/20 balance means?